Out-Law Guide | 17 Mar 2021 | 5:21 pm | 7 min. read

 Some countries want an increased share of tax on the profits of multinational businesses generated from users based in their countries.
 The Organisation for Economic Cooperation and Development (OECD) is considering global solutions to the problem.
-The European Commission has put forward proposals which include a digital services tax as an interim solution and individual countries, including the UK, are taking or threatening unilateral action.
+The European Commission is considering a digital levy as an interim solution and individual countries, including the UK, France and Spain are taking or threatening unilateral action.

 Current international tax rules allow countries to tax profits of non-resident companies which are attributable to a permanent establishment in that country.
 Transfer pricing rules seek to ensure that a multinational group's profits are divided between the group companies in accordance with each company's contribution to the profits generated.